MrHimanshu161016/My_SQL--5Th_Semester-BPMCE-/README.md

-This repository contains Database Management System (DBMS) laboratory work implemented using Oracle Database 21c and MySQL.
-The objective of this lab work is to build strong practical understanding of relational databases by applying theoretical DBMS concepts through structured SQL experiments.
+This repository presents Database Management System (DBMS) laboratory work implemented using Oracle Database 21c and MySQL.
+It focuses on building strong practical skills in relational database management by applying core DBMS concepts through structured and well-documented SQL experiments.

-The repository helps students learn how databases are designed, managed, and queried in both enterprise and open-source environments.
-Oracle Database 21c is used to explore advanced, industry-level features, while MySQL provides hands-on experience with a widely adopted open-source database system.
+The work demonstrates how databases are designed, managed, and queried across both enterprise-level and open-source environments.
+Oracle Database 21c is used to explore advanced and industry-relevant database features, while MySQL provides hands-on experience with a widely adopted and lightweight relational database system.

-Key Features--
+✨ What’s Included

-Database and table creation using SQL
+🏗️ Database and table creation using SQL

-DDL, DML, DCL, and TCL commands
+🧩 DDL, DML, DCL, and TCL commands

-Constraints: PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL SQL queries using SELECT, JOIN, and SUBQUERIES Aggregate functions with GROUP BY and HAVING
+🔐 Constraints (PRIMARY KEY, FOREIGN KEY, UNIQUE, NOT NULL)

+🔍 SQL queries using SELECT, JOINS, and SUBQUERIES

+📊 Aggregate functions with GROUP BY and HAVING

-Views and indexes
+👁️ Views and indexes

-Basic PL/SQL in Oracle 21c
+⚙️ Introductory PL/SQL (Oracle 21c)

+🎯 Purpose

-All SQL scripts are organized in a clear folder structure for easy execution and understanding.
-This repository serves as a practical reference for DBMS students and helps bridge the gap between academic learning and real-world database applications.
+All SQL scripts are organized in a clean folder structure to ensure easy execution and readability.
+This repository serves as a practical reference for DBMS students, improves query-writing efficiency, and helps bridge the gap between academic learning and real-world database applications 🚀.